demystifyfp/demystifyfp/content/fsharp/series/fstweet/sending-verification-email.md

 }
 ```

-Then in the `main` function, get the name of the environment from an environment variable and intiliaze the `signupEmail` function accordingly.
+Then in the `main` function, get the name of the environment from an environment variable and initialize the `signupEmail` function accordingly.

 ```fsharp
 // FsTweet.Web/FsTweet.Web.fs